formester/formester-site/content/blog/tips-tricks-to-get-the-most-out-of-your-leads-on-formester.md

 What other way can you use web forms to get into the mind of your customers?

-Formester has created a few drag & drop templates for you that you can use for both [Market Research & Survey](https://formester.com/templates/market-research-survey-701/).
+Formester has created a few drag & drop templates for you that you can use for both [Market Research & Surveys](https://formester.com/templates/market-research-survey-701/).

 ### 3﻿.
-Customer Feedbacks
+Customer Feedback

 Feedbacks are everything!

-Customer feedback is the information provided by your customers about their experience with your product or service.
+Customer feedback is the information your customers provide, about their experience with your product or service.

-The purpose of customer feedbacks is to reveal the customer’s level of satisfaction with your product and help the marketing team understand where there is room for improvement.
+The purpose of customer feedback is to reveal the customer’s level of satisfaction with your product and help the marketing team understand where there is room for improvement.

 Getting customer feedbacks at specific points of the way and not just at the end of each sale, can help you give your customers & audience a superb service!